atul799/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 Increasing batch size didn't improve accuracy.
 The next step was to implement a piece of code to monitor accuracy during training and validation for each training cycle.
 The training accuracy curve was quite steep and then settled to around 97% and so was validation curve.
 I reduced learning rate to 0.0005 and added dropout threshold of 0.7.
 The validation accuracy reached over 94%.
 The dropout for validation and test set was kept at 1.0.
 Epoch was gradually increased to 60 and dataset with augmented images was used, cells in fully connected layer was increased as well.

 The validation acuracy reached around 95% with above.
 Few more experiments with dropout and finally validation accuracy reached was *95.4%* and test set accuracy of *94.2%*.
+**Final validation accuracy 95.4% **

+**Final test accuracy 94.2% **

 Here is the image of train accuracy over different epochs:

 <img src="./imgs_for_report/train_acc.png"  width="400" height="270" alt="Combined Image" />

 and validation accuracy: